Knowhow: What lights do I need?

 Finding the right light depends on where you cycle

-The primary role of your lights here is to make you conspicuous; you don’t need a strong beam.
-Flashing or pulsing lights work well under streetlights.
-Other road users can still track your position thanks to the streetlights, and they’re more likely to notice you initially.
+If most of your rides are in street-lit areas, the primary role of your lights is to make you conspicuous; you don’t need a strong beam.
+Flashing or pulsing lights work well under street lights.
+Other road users can still track your position thanks to the street lights, and they’re more likely to notice you initially.

 Unlit roads